 What can you offer the brand?

-The second step is figuring out what the brand is interested in.
+The second step is figuring out what the goal of the brand is.
 Fortunately, we can already give you the answer.
 The brand is interested in making sales and building brand awareness.

 It’s your job to come up with a really good offer for the brand by being as creative as possible.
 It’s up to you to figure out how to help the brand selling its products and building brand awareness.

-However, thinking that a sponsor will be interested just because you have a huge following on social media or many viewers in your stream isn’t always enough.
+However, thinking that a sponsor will be interested just because you have a large following on social media or many viewers in your stream isn’t always enough.
 Your reputation is just as an important factor as your number of followers and viewers.
-Most brands will not be associated with people that have a bad reputation, no matter how famous that person is.
+Most brands do not want to be associated with people that have a bad reputation, no matter how famous that person is.

-There is no limit on what brands you could reach out to if you are creative enough, and if you can present a deal that makes sense.
-The important thing to always keep in mind is, “will this setup sell more products for the brand or create more brand awareness”?
+There is no limit on what brands you could reach out to if you are creative, and if you can present a deal that makes sense.
+The thing to always keep in mind is, “will this setup sell more products for the brand or create more brand awareness”?
 If the answer is no, you will have a difficult time convincing a brand to sponsor you.

 Make a great deal